-Capcom has announced that the recently released Resident Evil 7: Biohazard has shipped 3 million units.
-This new figure, when combined with official in-game player stats, suggests that the game could have as many as 280,000 PSVR players, putting it among the highest known number of VR players for any single VR game available on tethered VR headsets.
+Capcom has announced that Resident Evil 7: Biohazard (2017) has shipped 4.1 million units.
+This new figure, when combined with official in-game player stats, suggests that the game could have some 475,000 PSVR players, putting it among the highest known number of VR players for any single VR game available on tethered VR headsets.

 Original Article, Updated Figures (2/16/17): Resident Evil 7: Biohazard is not a VR-only game.
-Available on PC, Xbox One, and PS4, the game was built primarily for traditional displays, but on PS4 only, the game has a VR mode which allows it to be played from start to finish on Sony’s PlayStation VR headset.
+Available on PC, Xbox One, and PS4, the game was built primarily for traditional displays, but, on PlayStation only, the game has a VR mode which allows it to be played from start to finish on Sony’s PlayStation VR headset.
 That VR mode has received surprising praise for a game not built specifically for VR, and has seemingly propelled the game to be among the most successful titles (by number of VR players) available for any tethered VR headset (whether ‘made-for-VR’ or just ‘VR-capable’).

-We reported just a little over two weeks ago, closer to the game’s launch, that official Resident Evil 7 stats from Capcom claimed over 81,000 PSVR players.
-Now less than a month after the game’s launch, those same stats read nearly 133,000 PSVR players.
+Closer to the game’s launch we reported that official Resident Evil 7 stats from Capcom claimed over 81,000 PSVR players.
+Less than a month after the game’s launch, those same stats read nearly 133,000 PSVR players.
 Now, as of March 2018, the official stats show some 419,000 players.

 But there’s a catch.
 The official stats are only based on data from users who specifically opt-in to share them, which means they represent only a subset of the actual figures.
-Capcom however has now announced that the game has shipped 3 million units across all platforms, and that the company plans to continue to promote the game with in-store PlayStation VR demos across Japan.
+The latest figures from Capcom however show that the game has shipped 4.8 million units across all platforms; the company said in 2017 that it plans to continue to promote the game with in-store PlayStation VR demos across Japan.

 That number gives us some additional insight into the full scope of the data.
-Specifically, it lets us adjust the total number of players from the game’s opt-in data (presently 1.4 million players) up to 3 million players (with the acknowledgement that ‘shipped to retail’ vs. ‘sold to customers’ will create some margin of error in there).
-And since we know that 9.35% of the 1.4 million opt-in players are PSVR players, we can reason that a similar percentage of the actual total players are also PSVR players, which would put a best guess of the game’s total PSVR userbase around 280,000 players.
+Specifically, it lets us adjust the total number of players from the game’s opt-in data (presently 3.16 million players) up to 4.8 million players (with the acknowledgement that ‘shipped to retail’ vs. ‘sold to customers’ will create some margin of error).
+And since we know that now 13.25% of the 3.16 million opt-in players are PSVR players, we can reason that a similar percentage of the actual total players are also PSVR players, which would put a best guess of the game’s total PSVR playerbase around 636,000 players.

-What we can say with certainty is that—because of the discrepancy between opt-in players and total players—the known quantity of 133,000 PSVR players is likely significantly fewer than the actual figure (the only way for this to not be the case would be if the overwhelming majority of PSVR users opted-in for data collection while other groups did not).
+What we can say with a good deal of certainty is that—because of the discrepancy between opt-in players and total players—the known quantity of 419,000 PSVR players is likely significantly fewer than the actual figure (the only way for this to not be the case would be if the overwhelming majority of PSVR users opted-in for data collection while other groups overwhelmingly did not).

-To put the numbers into perspective, the single highest-selling paid Vive title that we could find (that hasn’t been part of official hardware bundles), Space Pirate Trainer, has a reported 106,000 owners (according to SteamSpy data, not including Oculus Home owners).
-Another way to look at it is the revenue contribution from PSVR players which—if our best guess is 280,000—comes out to $16.8 million, assuming MSRP.
+To put the numbers into perspective, the single highest-selling paid Vive title that we could find (that hasn’t been part of official hardware bundles), Space Pirate Trainer, has a reported 156,000 owners (according to SteamSpy data, not including Oculus Home owners).
+Another way to look at it is the revenue contribution from PSVR players which—if our best guess is 636,000—comes out to $38.2 million, assuming MSRP.

-Even if we scrap the assumptions, 133,000+ VR players on a game available only on one headset speaks well of both the size of the PSVR install base, and the power of a AAA production tied to a well known IP to attract VR players hungry for content.
+Even if we scrap the extrapolations, the official count of 419,000 VR players on a game available only on one headset speaks well of both the size of the PSVR install base, and the power of a AAA production tied to a well known IP to attract VR players hungry for content.